Canning and Angels relievers shut down Mets in 3-2 victory

 UP NEXT

-Mets: LHP Sean Manaea (7-4, 3.50 ERA) is scheduled to start Monday’s makeup game in St. Louis that was the result of a May 8 postponement because of inclement weather.
+Mets: LHP Sean Manaea (7-4, 3.50 ERA) is scheduled to start Monday in St. Louis, the makeup of a May 8 postponement because of inclement weather.

 Angels: After a day off, RHP Davis Daniel (1-2, 4.91 ERA) will be on the mound in New York against the Yankees.